File Name: Risk Hedging – Foreign Exchange Cash Flow Model

 - It seems that the exchange rate hedge should be above 0.80, such that the hedged position is more profitable than the unhedged.

-- In comparing a hedged versus unhedged position, we can determine the amount of money the hedging is worth, for instance, going with a 0.85 USD/FC means that, on average, the hedge is worth $115,990,000 (computed as $2,408.81 – $2,292.82 denominated in thousands).
+- In comparing a hedged versus an unhedged position, we can determine the amount of money the hedging is worth; for instance, going with a 0.85 USD/FC means that on average, the hedge is worth $115,990,000 (computed as $2,408.81 – $2,292.82 denominated in thousands).
 This means that as long as the cost of the hedge is less than this amount, it is a good idea to pursue the hedge.
+In fact, hedging at 0.83 USD/FC returns a lower expected value on the project, making this hedge level less optimal.
+Finally, the higher the hedge, the lower the risk to the project (as evident from the standard deviation), but again, a higher hedge costs more and the expected value of the project becomes lower.
+See Figures 127.1–127.4.